Chapter Announcements & Items of Interest

 S-N IWLA Chapter Membership Dues

 Membership dues are OVERDUE if you have not yet paid!
 If not received before January 31st, your membership has lapsed and you will have to begin the membership process all over.
-If you haven't received your membership renewal information, let Wanda know.
-Perhaps the US Postal system misplaced it.
+If you haven't received your membership renewal information, let Wanda Gerard know.

 Selling Personal Items for Cash $$